open5e/open5e-api/docs/v2/export.md

 ## Export
 To export data, there's a new django command.
-For now only models used in the v2 API are supported for export.
+All models in both v1 and v2 are supported for export, although at this time only v2 models could be edited while the site was live.

 ```shell
 pipenv run python manage.py export --dir data
 ```